Synchronizing Rhythms of Logic: Representing computational networks by marked graphs

 \subsection{Multiple families of markings}

-As illustrated in \cref{fig:Hex3}, some graphs admit more than one family of markings.
-The three markings belong to three distinct families of markings, as follows from \Cref{prop:fams}, because the token count of the outer (also the inner) circuit differs in the three cases.
-The simplest such marked graph is shown in \cref{fig:2triangle}.)
+As illustrated in \cref{fig:Hex3}, some graphs admit more than one family.
+The three markings belong to three distinct families, as follows from \Cref{prop:fams}, because the token count (i.e., the count of tokens) of the outer (and also the inner) circuit differs in the three cases.
+The simplest such marked graph is shown in \cref{fig:2triangle}.